FIWARE/contribution-requirements/docs/docker.md

     `r/fiware/orion/latest` will not be added to the FIWARE account.
 When change have been made, a [semVer](https://semver.org/) release on the source code will be required in order to complete the release.
-This will kick off the FIWARE build - obviously it is essential that such a build passes the mandatory integration tests.
+This will kick off the FIWARE build.
+Obviously it is essential that such a build passes the mandatory integration tests.

 -   Dockerfiles and Dockerhub repositories **MUST** be linked from the FIWARE